Citizen Advisory Committee

 - Act as an educational arm of the organization to reach out to the public.

-The CAC is advisory to the STA Board of Directors and not to the agency itself.
+The CAC is advisory to the STA Performance Monitoring and External Relations Committee and not to the agency itself.

-The CAC will represent the interests of the community and assist staff and STA in making the region proud of its public transportation system.
+The CAC will represent the interests of the community and assist staff and STA in furthering STA’s stated mission, vision, and goals, in accordance with the regular input received from the public and stakeholders.

 The CAC will:

-- Assess STA’s progress in achieving its measurable goals and objectives.
+- Review and assess STA’s progress in achieving its measurable goals and objectives.

-- Make recommendations, at its discretion, and present them to the Performance Monitoring and External Relations Committee, for recommendation to the STA Board of Directors.
+- Make recommendations, at its discretion, and present them to the Performance Monitoring and External Relations Committee, for review and potential recommendation to the STA Board of Directors.

 ARTICLE IV – COMPOSITION

-- The CAC shall be composed of no more than 15 members appointed by the Performance Monitoring and External Relations Committee.
-Membership shall reflect the STA service area and strive for regional representation and diversity of opinion.
+The CAC shall be composed of no more than 15 members appointed by the Performance Monitoring and External Relations Committee.
+Membership shall reflect the PTBA service area and strive for regional and demographic representation and diversity of opinion.

-Members of the CAC must reside within the STA boundaries.
-The residency requirement is waived if the applicant or member is a consistent user of STA’s fixed route buses, paratransit, or vanpool service.
-We strive to have a good geographic representation.
+Members of the CAC must reside within the PTBA service area.
+The residency requirement may be waived if the applicant or member demonstrates in their application that they are a consistent user of STA’s fixed route buses, paratransit, or vanpool service.
+STA strives to have varied geographic and socioeconomic representation, and also seeks applicants with demonstrated lived experience.

 - Business Owners